TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 - It must be a position-independent executable (PIE) with ELF header field `e_type` set to `ET_DYN`.
 - It must be for the x86\_64 architecture with ELF header field `e_machine` set to `EM_X86_64`.
-- It must have no relocations in the ELF file (.rel and .rela sections).
+- It must have no relocations in the ELF file (`SHT_REL`, `SHT_RELA`, or `SHT_RELR` sections) unless if that section is related to dynamic linker, in that case the bootloader should ignore it.
 - It must have a valid KURO footer at the end of the file.

 The bootloader must verify the ELF header and KURO footer to ensure that the executable is a valid KURO executable.